mcbeet/beet/docs/overview.md

 }
 ```

-The `name` option sets name of the project to "greeting".
+The `name` option sets the name of the project to "greeting".
 The `output` option tells the toolchain to output the generated data pack into a directory called "out".
 The `pipeline` option lets you specify the plugins that should be called when building the data pack.
 If you save the `add_greeting` plugin in a file called "my_plugins.py", you'll be able to run the `beet` command to generate the data pack.

 ```
 $ beet